When is Mother's Day in the UK and Ireland?

 |Most people today equate Mothering Sunday with the traditions of the American Mothers Sunday.
 In actual fact, Mothering Sunday has nothing to do with anything maternal|

-Mother's Day is celebrated in the United Kingdom and Ireland on the fourth Sunday in lent.
-It is not a national holiday.
+Mother's Day (also known as 'Mothering Sunday') is celebrated in the United Kingdom and Ireland on the fourth Sunday in Lent.
+It is not a public holiday.

-Attending the service together was a rare occasion for families to gather as one and members of the family who worked on that day were often given the day off, so they too could attend the service.
+Attending the church service together was a rare occasion for families to gather as one, and members of the family who worked on that day were often given the day off, so they could also attend the service.